aureamunoz/hello-world-fwless/README.md

 }
 ```
-When you will launch using your IDEA the `App` java class, a web server listening on port 8000 will be started and will expose
+You can run the `main` method int `App` java class using your favorite IDE.
+You will see that a web server listening on port 8000 will be started and will expose
 an endpoint.
-If you issue a curl request at the address `localhost:8080/api/hello`, then the following message `Hello FrameWorkless world!`
+If you use a curl request at the address `localhost:8080/api/hello`, or open a browser, then the following message `Hello FrameWorkless world!`
 will be printed.

 6. Compile the application using the `mvn clean package` command.